-Can I attend a consortium school like Loyola University, Johns Hopkins or University of Maryland College Park?
+Can I attend a consortium school like Loyola University, University of Maryland Baltimore, or University of Maryland College Park?

 The Peaceworker program is committed to working with area colleges and universities to bring fellows to their programs.
 Due to funding and logistical issues, these partnerships are often more difficult to arrange, making these options possible, but more competitive for applicants.
 We always accept applications for students planning to study in the MSW and MPH programs at the University of Maryland, Baltimore.
 For all other programs, please check with us before applying to any non-UMBC program so that we can talk you through the process and ensure that your chosen program is eligible.
 Because the Peaceworker program is 2 years long, we cannot accept applications from students planning to apply advanced-standing status in the MSW program at UMB (this program is only one year long).

 Can I apply for the Shriver Peaceworker Fellows Program in conjunction with a nursing degree?

 No. Unfortunately, the fellowship does not support pre-medical programs.
 We do support health policy fellows at UMBC.
-If you are interested in nursing, please check out the nursing fellows program for RPCVs at University of Maryland, Baltimore and Johns Hopkins University.
+If you are interested in nursing, please check out the nursing Coverdell fellows programs for RPCVs at University of Maryland, Baltimore and Johns Hopkins University.